Case studies and the impact of cultural education

 WIDER IMPACT OF CULTURAL EDUCATION

 Over the years there have been many studies on how art and culture benefits individuals, communities and society as a whole.
-It is impossible to quote them all here but it might be useful to look at a few retrospective examples of impact.
+It is impossible to quote them all here but it might be useful to look at a few retrospective examples of impact – you can find some examples below.

 The impact of art and culture is notoriously difficult to evaluate using rigorous, quantitative measurements and randomised control trials.
 These often fail to capture the shifts and changes in children’s and young people’s behaviour, engagement, confidence, thinking, learning and well-being as a result of quality cultural education.
 Also, when children and young people experience lots of different projects, activities, interventions and support simultaneously, it is very difficult to pin down what exactly has been the cause of any change or improvement in their lives.